Verification and Quality Signals

 The current public evidence supports a narrower statement than “all sample code is universally guaranteed.”

-• The extended nightly workflow shows that gwexpy already runs automated Doctest coverage for module/docstring examples.
+• The extended verification workflow shows that gwexpy already runs automated network-backed I/O and Zarr I/O gates, though only when manually triggered.

 • The docs PR workflow shows that notebooks changed in docs pull requests are executed with papermill before the docs build.